craigzearfoss/classes_traversy-media/learn-the-mern-stack/NOTES.md

 npm install config
 ```

-- jwt can be used synchronously or asynchronously.
+- jwt can be used synchronously of asynchronously.
 - jwt's authentication is stateless.
 (Not like sessions where authentication data is stored on the server.)
   - So we need a route to constantly validate that the user is logged in and return the user token.